 Food and airborne allergens were a significant and debilitating problem.
 He sometimes was confined to his room with headaches for weeks at a time.
 A very careful nutritional program was designed and implemented.
 In subsequent revisits the staff continued to update and expand his physical, intellectual, and physiological programs.
 Yuya accomplished these programs with great determination and with his family’s full support and encouragement.
-The fact is that autism in children can be overcome with our programs.

 At the time he entered school his reading ability was now significantly above his peers.
 He could take notes well and was a very fast typist.
 He successfully passed every test in every class.
 Physically, he excelled and learned new skills quickly.
 His behavior was excellent, and he had no social difficulties in any situation.
 He no longer had debilitating headaches; in fact, he was very healthy.

 Click here to see how the Intensive Treatment Program works.